 The climbs of the sierra nevada

-The climbs of the Sierra Nevada may not be the most well known, but they are undoubtedly some of the best in the world.
+The climbs of the Sierra Nevada may not be the most well known, but they are undoubtedly some of the best in Spain if not Europe.
 Most people look to the roads of Mallorca, Gran Canaria, and Girona for their next cycling holiday/training camp.
 While these are all great options, the Sierra Nevada matches and even outdoes each of the aforementioned.
 Why is this?
 Take Mallorca, for example, a major destination for cyclists looking to escape to nice weather and roads.
-While the roads are well surfaced in Mallorca they are far busier than the roads here in Sierra Nevada.
-What about the climbs?
-It is a struggle to reduce our local climbs into a top ten list, whereas Mallorca is essentially one well known climb (Sa Calobra) with a hundred cyclists on it at anyone time.
+While the roads are well surfaced in Mallorca they are much busier, with both cyclists and vehicles, than the roads here in Sierra Nevada.

 Girona is closer to Sierra Nevada in terms of quieter roads and a nice selection of climbs, but where it falls behind is its weather.
 Girona is further north, and as a result, has poor weather each year from January to March.
 We are lucky that we're only 10km from the coast of the Costa Tropical which boasts the best winter climate in mainland Europe.
 Girona is small city and it takes at least 20mins to ride into the countryside whereas with CSN we're based in a village in the middle of the countryside.
 So there's no time wasted contending with traffic.